dd-ugm/terrapro/README.md

 Slice and project 3D terrain data onto a 2D plane.
 Primary motivation is to prepare terrain data for conversion to .svg/.gcode for use with pen plotters.

-Currently using basic generated sample data as proof of concept but should be scalble to much larger inputs.
+Currently using basic generated sample data as proof of concept but should be scalable to much larger inputs.

 **Sample terrain ponts:**